Explains How Leg Stent Surgery Can Help Prevent The 75,000 Yearly Leg Amputations

 Restricted blood circulation to your legs and feet can cause leg cramps, pain in your legs while walking, and can eventually lead to sores or wounds that don’t heal.

-Here at The Vein & Vascular Institute Tampa Bay we can quickly and easily diagnose and treat you, using the latest surgical techniques, to restore healthy blood flow to your legs and feet.
+Here at The Vein and Vascular Institute Tampa Bay we can quickly and easily diagnose and treat you, using the latest surgical techniques, to restore healthy blood flow to your legs and feet.

 Early diagnosis and treatment, as well as a team of experienced Board Certified Vascular Surgeons, can bring your legs back to health, saving you from leg amputation.

-To schedule a vascular consultation with the Board Certified Vascular Surgeons at The Vein & Vascular Institute of Tampa Bay, give us a call today at (813) 377-2773 because blocked arteries will only get worse with time, putting your legs and life at risk.
+To schedule a vascular consultation with the Board Certified Vascular Surgeons at The Vein and Vascular Institute of Tampa Bay, give us a call today at (813) 377-2773 because blocked arteries will only get worse with time, putting your legs and life at risk.